symfony/symfony-docs/cookbook/bundles/extension.rst

 Default Configuration Dump
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 2.1
+    The ``config:dump-reference`` command was added in Symfony 2.1

 The ``config:dump-reference`` command allows a bundle's default configuration to
 be output to the console in YAML.